-The standard dash stereo installed in your coach is an AM/FM stereo with CD player.
+The standard dash stereo installed in your coach is an AM/FM Cassette player.
 The operation of this stereo is similar to that of many car stereos.
+The stereo operates on 12 volt electricity from the coach batteries.
 There are speakers located throughout the coach for listening pleasure.
 For further information on the operation of the stereo, consult the stereo manufacturer Owner's Manual in the Owner's Package.